cseanburns/geo-titles/manuscript/title-manuscript.md

 We combined and imported the bibliographic records into R using the bibliometrix package [@aria_bibliometrix_2017].
-We used the *spaCy* [@honnibal_spacy_2022] natural language processing Python library to extract country names from article titles.
+We used the *spaCy* [@honnibal_spacy_2022] natural language processing Python library to identify country names from article titles.
+This identified 1247 (9.49%)
-This identified 1239 (9.4%) article titles with place names.
+article titles with place names.
 We used the 2021-2022 Human Development Index (HDI) from the United Nations (UN) Development Programme that matched the country in the titles.
 The HDI summarizes three indices: a life expectancy index, an education index, and
 GINI index for measuring income inequality.

 Most places named in titles matched names in the HDI.
 However, some articles had titles with country names that for political reasons